Solar deity: Hellenistic mythology

 In Greek mythology, Helios, a Titan, was the personification of the Sun; however, with the notable exception of the island of Rhodes and nearby parts of southwestern Anatolia, he was a relatively minor deity.
 The Ancient Greeks also associated the Sun with Apollo, the god of enlightenment.
-Apollo (along with Helios) was sometimes depicted as driving a fiery chariot.

 The Greek astronomer Thales of Miletus described the scientific properties of the Sun and Moon, making their godship unnecessary.
 Anaxagoras was arrested in 434 BC and banished from Athens for denying the existence of a solar or lunar deity.
 The titular character of Sophocles' Electra refers to the Sun as "All-seeing".
 Hermetic author Hermes Trismegistus calls the Sun "God Visible".

 The Minotaur has been interpreted as a solar deity (as Moloch or Chronos), including by Arthur Bernard Cook, who considers both Minos and Minotaur as aspects of the sun god of the Cretans, who depicted the sun as a bull.

 Roman mythology

 During the Roman Empire, a festival of the birth of the Unconquered Sun (or Dies Natalis Solis Invicti) was celebrated on the winter solstice—the "rebirth" of the Sun—which occurred on 25 December of the Julian calendar.
 In late antiquity, the theological centrality of the Sun in some Imperial religious systems suggests a form of a "solar monotheism".
 The religious commemorations on 25 December were replaced under Christian domination of the Empire with the birthday of Christ.

+Much more ancient was the cult of Sol Indiges, supposed to have been introduced among Roman deities by the Sabines at the times of Titus Tatius.